Hamas operative caught after crossing into Israel in September

-Ahmad Majdi Muhammad Abid, a 23-yearold resident of Shuja’iyya in Gaza City, told the Shin Bet and the Israel Police in his questioning that he joined Hamas in 2013.
+Ahmad Majdi Mohammad Abid, a 23-year-old resident of the Shuja’iyya in Gaza City, told the Shin Bet and the Israeli police in his questioning that he joined Hamas in 2013.